Dani Calvo: Numancia

 Born in Huesca, Aragon, Calvo began his career with CD Peñas Oscenses.
-He signed with CD Numancia in 2012, being initially assigned to the youth setup and being promoted to the B team in 2013.
+He signed with CD Numancia to complete his development aged 18, being promoted to the reserves in 2013.

 On 8 June 2014, Calvo played his first match as a professional, starting in a 1–1 home draw against SD Eibar in the Segunda División.
-On 31 August of the following year he joined another reserve team, Atlético Levante UD on loan for one year.
+In August 2015 he joined another reserve team, Atlético Levante UD on loan for one year.

-Calvo featured regularly after his return, scoring his first professional goal on 4 February 2017 by netting his side's first in the 3–2 away win over AD Alcorcón.
-Late in that month, he extended his contract until 2020.
+Calvo featured regularly after his return, scoring his first professional goal on 4 February 2017 by opening the 3–2 away win over AD Alcorcón.
+Later that month, he extended his contract until 2020.

 Elche

-On 24 December 2018, relegated to the bench after the arrival of Derik Osede, Calvo was loaned to fellow second division club Elche CF until June.
-The following May, after avoiding relegation, he agreed to a permanent deal.
+On 24 December 2018, relegated to the bench by newly-signed Derik Osede, Calvo was loaned to fellow second division club Elche CF until June.
+The following May, having avoided relegation, he agreed to a permanent deal.

-Calvo contributed 41 appearances in the 2019–20 season, as his team achieved promotion in the play-offs.
+Calvo contributed 41 appearances in the 2019–20 season, as his side achieved promotion in the play-offs.
 He made his La Liga debut on 26 September 2020, starting in a 0–3 home loss against Real Sociedad.
-He scored his first goal in the league the following 20 February, the only in a victory over SD Eibar also at the Estadio Manuel Martínez Valero.
+He scored his first goal in the league on 20 February 2021, the only in a victory over SD Eibar also at the Estadio Martínez Valero.

 Oviedo

-On 27 July 2021, free agent Calvo signed a two-year contract with Real Oviedo in the second division.
+On 27 July 2021, free agent Calvo signed a two-year contract with Real Oviedo in the second tier.

 Personal life

 Calvo's father, Ramón, was also a footballer and a defender.
-He notably represented Deportivo de La Coruña and Real Valladolid.
+He represented Deportivo de La Coruña and Real Valladolid at the professional level.